Integrate Gravity Forms with the eWAY credit card payment gateway

 No. This plugin adds an eWAY payment gateway to Gravity Forms so that you can add online payments to your forms.
 You must purchase and install a copy of the Gravity Forms plugin too.

 Not yet.
-There are plans to integrate eWAY's Rapid Payments API sometime in 2013, so check back in a while.
+A premium plugin using eWAY's Rapid 3.1 API is coming sometime in 2014, so check back in a while.

 No, this plugin only supports the Direct Payments API.